nervosnetwork/ckb/rpc/README.md

     - with_data - bool, optional default is `true`, if with_data is set to false, the field of returning cell.output_data is null in the result
 * order: enum, asc | desc
 * limit: result size limit
-* after_cursor: pagination parameter, optional
+* after: pagination parameter, optional

 ###### Returns

+If the number of objects is less than the requested `limit`, it indicates that these are the last page of get_cells.

 * objects:
     - output: the fields of an output cell